-You should have four coloured bins and a white bag to help you separate and recycle your rubbish:
+You should have four coloured bins to help you separate and recycle your rubbish:

 By making some simple changes, we can all recycle more to help our environment.